kcherr1/Fall2020_CSC403_Project/README.txt

         - Triggers when the quitBtn on the main menu form is clicked.
 This closes the entire application

     2) playBtn_Click(object sender, EventArgs e)
-        - Triggers when the playBtn on the main menu form is click.
+        - Triggers when the playBtn on the main menu form is clicked.
 Currently it hides the current menu form then start's the gcharacter select form.
         - It starts the game form by calling FrmLevel.GetInstance(0) and assigning it to the variable theGame and then showing that varibale.
         - The 0 input tells the function that this is calling a new game and needs to return a new FrmLevel()

+    3) helpBtn_Click(object sender, EventArgs e)
+        - Triggers when the helpBtn on the main menu form is clicked.
+Its pops up the help screen.

 Program.cs
     - When first starting up the application, the game now starts by loading up the FrmMenu() form instead of the FrmLevel() form

 FrmLevel.cs
+    - The map that the game takes place on.

     METHODS
     1) GetInstance(int flag)
         - The method is used to either open up a new, fresh version of the FrmLevel() form or reset the instance of the form if the game has ended, either by the player winning or dying in battle.